-Daniel Rossetto is a world-leading specialist in green finance, climate risk management.
-Daniel Rossetto is a word-leading specialist in green mance, climate risk management, clean energy development and finance, low-carbon transition strategy, carbon markets (design, implementation and commercial operation) and the circular economy with over 20 years of professional experience.
-He is currently undertaking his PhD at the University of Adelaide with his doctoral thesis entitled 'incentives for the Future Trading of Con-struction and Demolition Waste'.
-Daniel regularly provides consulting input to major sure constanting input to major corporations and investment managers on developments in carbon markets and the eco-nomics of low-carbon technologies and has published several practitioner papers on green finance and climate-themed bonds through Bloomberg Environment.
+Daniel Rossetto is a world-leading specialist in green finance, climate risk management, Daniel Rossetto Is a world-leading specialist in green inhance, climate risk management, clean energy development and finance, low-carbon transition strategy, carbon markets (design, implementation and commercial operation) and the circular economy with over 20 years of professional experience.
+He is currently undertaking his PhD at the University of Adelaide with his doctoral thesis entitled 'Incentives for the Future Trading of Con-struction and Demolition Waste'.
+Daniel regularly provides consulting input to major struction and Demonstronton Waster.
+Dather legislary provides constaining input to hiapio corporations and investment managers on developments in carbon markets and the economics of low-carbon technologies and has published several practitioner papers on green finance and climate-themed bonds through Bloomberg Environment.

 Daniel has served as a company director in the United Kingdom for over a decade with Climate Mundial Limited.
 Prior to Climate Mundial, Daniel held the position of Executive Director at J.P.
 Morgan Chase.
 He joined J.P.
-Morgan as the firm commenced build out of its debal quintigenerated markets, eachorg finance and author trading buildows buildows covering covering. its global environmental markets, carbon finance and carbon trading business, covering its global environmental markets, carbon finance and carbon trading business, covering major compliance-driven emissions trading markets such as the European Union Emissions Trading System (EU ETS), the New Zealand ETS and California ETS.
+Morgan as the firm commenced build out of its lebels uniformental markets earbon figures and expent tradition between exercising the property of the propert its global environmental markets, carbon finance and carbon trading business, covering its global environmental markets, carbon finance and carbon trading business, covering major compliance-driven emissions trading markets such as the European Union Emissions Trading System (EU ETS), the New Zealand ETS and California ETS.
 During his time at J.P.
-Morgan, Daniel was responsible for sales, origination and risk management and delivered some of the most important structured emissions transactions - linked to energy, agri-cultural & metals commodities - across the major market countries and regions.
+Morgan, Daniel was responsible for sales, origination and risk management and delivered some of the most important structured emissions transactions - linked to energy, agricultural & metals commodities - across the major market countries and regions.
 Prior to joining J.P.
 Morgan, Daniel played an integral role in the developing the Enel Group's carbon strategy while employed at the firm's head offices in Rome.
 The strategy was designed primarily to ensure the firm's compliance with the EU ETS as well as the potential for international business units to generate compliance grade carbon credits.
 This incorporated emissions reporting, determining free allocations and sourcing of project-based credits via the Kyoto Protocol flexibility mechanisms - the Clean Development Mechanism (CDM) and joint implementation (JI).
-In his role, Daniel was responsible for global carbon market institutional affairs, covering regulatory and policy developments at global carbon market institutional affairs, covering regulatory and policy developments at giobai carbon market institutional anaris, covering regulatory and poincy developments at the national, EU and United Nations institutions.
-During the period 2000-65, Daniel was a policy maker in Australia and was a member of the National Emissions Trading Taskforce (NETT) tasked with designing a national market-based program for reducing emissions across the electricity generation, industry and transportation sectors.
+In his role, Daniel was responsible for global carbon market institutional affairs, covering regulatory and policy developments at global carbon market institutional affairs, covering regulatory and policy developments at giobal caroon market institutional arians, covering regulatory and policy developments at policy maker in Australia and was a member of the National Emissions Trading Taskforce (NETT) tasked with designing a national market-based program for reducing emissions across the electricity generation, industry and transportation sectors.

 Daniel has worked extensively across the world including in Australia, Europe, Africa, Middle East, countries of the FSU, Latin America and Asia.